Here are the best waterproof headphones for swimming. You can take them to a pool, lake, or sea and even dive underwater.

 - Require an MP3 player

-Though the sound quality can’t quite compete with non-waterproof earbuds, and the frequency response isn’t perfect, they have plenty of volume and better clarity than most fully waterproof earphones.
+Though the sound quality can’t quite compete with non-waterproof earbuds, they have plenty of volume and better clarity than most fully waterproof earphones.

 Proven track record